mjit584/2019/content/pages/story3/index.md

 topic: "Government Support"
 date: 2019-02-04T21:35:29-05:00
 description: "This is the description for the third story."
-image: "images/cards-story3.jpeg"
+image: "../images/cards-story3.jpeg"
-storyHeading: "Tip Your Waiter"
+storyHeading: "Providing Necessary Aid"
 storySubheading: "Venezuelan Doctor Working as Waiter in Medellin"
 weight: 3
 card: true